Skip advert

 As one of Toyota’s new generation of EVs, it also previews the design language we can expect to see across a range of 15 future electric models due by the end of 2026 globally, six of which will feature completely bespoke architectures.

-The cabin follows a different path from Toyota’s recent interiors, stepping away from the dashboard architecture seen in the bZ4X, which places a small driver information screen right by the base of the windscreen that sits atop a miniaturised steering wheel.
+The cabin follows a different path from Toyota’s recent interiors, stepping away from the dashboard architecture seen in the bZ4X, which places a small driver information screen right by the base of the windscreen that sits above a miniaturised steering wheel.

-The high-set centre console features a new drive selector situated ahead of a set of cup-holders, with additional storage underneath, plus a central cubby.
+The high-set centre console features a new drive selector ahead of a set of cup-holders, with additional storage underneath, plus a central cubby.

-Wireless Apple CarPlay and Android Auto will be fitted as standard, while owners will also have the option of downloading an app to pre-condition the cabin, or remotely lock or unlock the car.
+Wireless Apple CarPlay and Android Auto connectivity will be fitted as standard, while owners will also have the option of downloading an app to pre-condition the cabin, or remotely lock or unlock the car.

 Toyota is yet to reveal pricing for the Urban Cruiser, but with rivals including the Vauxhall Mokka, Kia EV3 and BYD Atto 2, we’d imagine a starting point under £30,000 will be required for the Urban Cruiser to be competitive.